Frequently Asked Questions

 Yes, absolutely.
 Pasteurisation is designed to kill off any harmful bacteria and prolong shelf life, but the flip side of this is that it often also destroys the valuable nutrients contained within the food.
 This is especially true for the live beneficial bacteria, as they are very sensitive to heat.

 We use a natural preservation method that promotes the growth of safe, healthy bacteria.

 Our understanding of the Microbiome (our unique delicate bacterial ecosystem housed in the gut and on our skin, in our mouths, etc) has improved immensely in recent years and believe it or not, but you are more bacteria than you probably realize.

 Our gut contains trillions of bacterial cells.
 In fact scientists have found that bacteria outnumber our own human cells by 10 to 1.
-Unfortunately with the industrial revolution, the rise of highly processed artificial foods and the over-subscription of antibiotics to us as by GP’s, we have done our best to destroy this once thriving ecosystem.
+Unfortunately with the industrial revolution, the rise of highly processed artificial foods and the over-subscription of antibiotics to us, we have done our best to destroy this once thriving ecosystem.

-The negative knock on affect of this is massive – our gut plays a major role in regulating mood, behaviour, energy, immune function and hormone levels and more seriously, can lead to weight gain, diabetes and promote the growth of cancerous cells.
+The negative knock on affect of this is massive – our gut plays a major role in regulating mood, behaviour, energy, immune function and hormone levels and it is now being linked to weight gain, metabolic disorders, inflammation and a whole host of other negative health problems.

-By eating foods containing good bacteria, you are helping to restore balance to the gut and make yourself more robust and resistant to all those nasty things mentioned.
+By eating foods containing good bacteria, it is possible to restore balance to the gut and make yourself more robust and resistant to all those nasty things mentioned.

 Are your ferments the same as pickles?

 No. For the most part, pickles are preserved in vinegar, but this compromises the health qualities of the product.
 Even though our ferments have that sharp, vinegary tang, no vinegar is used whatsoever.